 3. Before the debate on the motion that the Hybrid Bill be approved, the Presiding Officer shall state whether or not in his or her view any provision of the Hybrid Bill relates to a protected subject-matter within the meaning of section 31(4).
 This statement may be made orally or in writing, and if made in writing shall be published by the Clerk.
-The Parliament shall then consider and decide by division, on a motion of the member in charge of the Hybrid Bill, the question whether to approve the Hybrid Bill.
+The Parliament shall then consider and decide by division, on a motion of the Hybrid Bill.
 The result of such a division is valid only if the number of members who voted (whether for the motion, against it, or to abstain) is more than one quarter of the total number of seats for members of the Parliament.
 If the result is not valid the Hybrid Bill shall be treated as rejected.